portlandcodeschool/frontend-freelancer/week07/week07_plan.md

 * Functions are the main way of interacting with the user (via the browser and the document object model)
 * Learning all the hundreds of functions involves several activities:
 	* Searching the authoritative documentation (not just Stackoverflow)
+	* Browsing the documentation - like a garden, it will deliver in direct proportion to how much time you spend on it
 	* Solving an increasingly broad range of problems
 	* Coding, coding, coding